Kärcher Scrubber drier BD 38/12 C Bp Pack Li

 Scrubber drier BD 38/12 C Bp Pack Li

-Lightweight, quiet and agile: the BD 38/12 C scrubber dryer with disc head is fitted with a fast rechargeable, high-performance lithium-ion battery and eco!efficiency mode.
+Lightweight, quiet and agile: the BD 38/12 C scrubber drier with disc head is fitted with a fast rechargeable, high-performance lithium-ion battery and eco!efficiency mode.

-Highly manoeuvrable, user-friendly and easy-to-maintain, the BD 38/12 C scrubber dryer is a highly professional and efficient tool for cleaning small areas and cluttered surfaces.
-The machine is equipped with a disc brush 38 cm in diameter.
-The new lithium-ion battery has a prolonged run time, making it three times more durable than conventional lead batteries.
-It is completely maintenance-free and quick to recharge.
-The eco!efficiency mode reduces energy consumption, increases the run time and lowers the noise level by around 40%.
-The BD 38/12 C, which is 35% lighter than the other machines in this unit class, helps you to negotiate steps and facilitates transport.
+Small and furnished areas are cleaned professionally and efficiently by the extremely manoeuvrable, user-friendly and low-maintenance BD 38/12 C scrubber drier.
+The machine is equipped with a 38-cm diameter disc brush.
+The new lithium-ion battery has an extra-long runtime, with a lifetime three times longer than conventional batteries.
+This battery is entirely maintenance-free and quick to charge.
+The eco!efficiency mode reduces the machine's energy consumption, extends its runtime and lowers the noise level by approx. 40%.
+The BD 38/12 C is 35% lighter in this range, making it easier to tackle steps as well as to transport the drier.

 Features and benefits